 - Be prepared to follow all directions from Sanctuary staff, work harmoniously within the team environment and follow all protocols required

 - You must have access to email as this is how we communicate with you

-- Volunteers will be exposed to weather and work in an external bush environment, which may include exposure to animals, insects, dust and vegetation.
+- Be able to work in all weather conditions in an external bush environment, which may include exposure to animals, insects, dust and vegetation.
 These may cause health concerns for those who suffer allergies

-- Be able to walk distances, perform bending, lifting weights up to 10 kg and other moderate physical activities
+- Be able to walk distances of up to 10 km, perform bending, lifting weights up to 10 kg and other physical activities

 - Be willing to wear the Volunteer uniform and comply with program standards

 - Availability during public holidays and school holiday periods is required

 - Become part of a friendly new community with over 125 Wildlife Volunteers!
 Enjoy new social and cultural experiences.